lowy/linux-bing-wallpaper/README.md

 It sets Bing.com wallpaper of the Day as your Linux Desktop

-supports XFCE4, GNOME (2 and 3) and KDE4, as well fallback to feh.
+supports XFCE4, GNOME3 and others, as well fallback to feh.

 ## Usage